 Wing Kei is a not-for-profit community-based organization that provides quality cultural-appropriate care to the seniors.
 “Wing Kei” means “glorify God” in Chinese.
-We are known for proving compassionate and loving care in a team-oriented environment.
+We are known for providing compassionate and loving care in a team-oriented environment.

 The Wing Kei story began in 1996 with a group of devoted Christians whose dream was to provide compassionate care for Chinese seniors.
 The first step was the inception of Wing Kei Villa, a culturally specific unit within the Bethany Care Centre.
 Under their auspices, a 30 bed long term care unit was opened to Chinese seniors.
 The Wing Kei Villa was an immediate success.